Wa `alaykum as-Salamu wa Rahmatullahi wa Barakatuh.

-Conventional insurance contracts
+Conventional insurance contracts in Islam

 According to the second view, any conventional insurance contract between two persons contains elements of riba, ambiguity, and gharar.
 It entails riba because you pay small premium and get back a large sum should a risk occur.
 It also involves gharar because you don’t know whether you will get the large sum or not since you don’t know whether a hazard will happen, and ambiguity because you don’t know the exact amount you get (though you know the maximum only) nor when it is going to be given to you since you don’t know when an accident will happen.